-To enroll in this program, applicants must have earned at least the Certified Respiratory Therapist (CRT) credential and an associate's degree in respiratory therapy from a Commission on Accreditation for Respiratory Care (CoARC) accredited program or possess a related associate's degree in either life science (biology), physical science (chemistry, physics, or earth science), or healthcare.
+To enroll in this program, applicants must have earned at least the Certified Respiratory Therapist (CRT) credential (requirement may be waived by Dean and Campus Director) and an associate's degree in respiratory therapy from a Commission on Accreditation for Respiratory Care (CoARC) accredited program or possess a related associate's degree in either life science (biology), physical science (chemistry, physics, or earth science), or healthcare.
 The applicant must also have their Registered Respiratory Therapist (RRT) credential or the Respiratory Care Practitioner (RCP) license from a state board agency prior to graduation.